flanksource/canary-checker/README.md

 | endpoint |  | string | Yes |
 | thresholdMillis |  | int64 | Yes |

-### Junit
+### JUnit

-The check occurs on the specified container's completion and parses any junit test reports in the container (at the `testResults` path):
+The check occurs on the specified container's completion and parses any JUnit test reports in the container (at the `testResults` path):

 ```yaml
 junit: